jerrybopara/LinuxEmailQueue/README.md

 ### *KEYNOTES*
 1. - There are 2 approaches to migrate MySql Data Directory.
 	 - Following the Symlink approach.
-	- Updating the MySql Data DIrectory Path in - my.cnf OR mysqld.cnf, as per the OS.
+	 - Modify the MySql Data Directory Path in - my.cnf OR mysqld.cnf, as per the OS.

+2. - If you going to follow the 2nd approach.
+Here's the few things you've take care off.
+   -